ec-europa/europa-component-library/src/website/src/pages/ec/core-template/page-header/docs/usage.md

 ## When to use

-- always use a page header when building your internal pages
+- to highlight the topic of the page, or to show important information about the page

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under a different category of the Europa family
+- page header is not used for homepage of the website